 - Conditioning benchmarks

-Seeing progress builds momentum.
+Seeing the progress builds momentum.

 Learning From Success and Failure